akriegman/Chord-Chart/README.md

 # Chord-Chart

+An interactive version of this is now available on my website [aaah.run/chord_chart](aaah.run/chord_chart)

 A chart for finding chords on the guitar or other string instruments.

 Here is an example of the chart for major chords on the guitar: